Transport in UK

 Step 5: Confirm and pay

-Check estimated price and travel time.
+Check the estimated price and travel time.

 Confirm your journey or route.